 An engraved medal and certificate of merit are given to the top-ranking graduating student in each NAAB-accredited architecture program.
 A certificate of merit is awarded to the second-ranking graduating student.

 Find out more about the Henry Adams Program >

 Jason Pettigrew Memorial ARE Scholarship

 The Jason Pettigrew Memorial ARE Scholarship helps defray costs associated with the ARE and it recognizes the significant contributions of those in the early stages of their career.
-Those in good standing as an Associate AIA member or a National Council of Architectural Registration Board record holder are eligible.
+Those in good standing as an Associate AIA member with a National Council of Architectural Registration Board record are eligible.